External funding opportunities

 Opportunities for international partnerships

 - UKRI supporting bilateral schemes.
-Permanent schemes and open for submission any time.
+Permanent schemes renewed regularly and open for submission any time.
 Open themes.
-Currently three possibilities with three countries and the AHRC/Germany scheme.
+Currently six possibilities/countries.
+But wide combinations can be made including international project co-lead including other geographies.

 - European Community research framework.
 Horizon Europe opportunities for SSH.
 Annual reiterative schemes, open themes, and topic specific depending on the scheme, permanent programme.